hb2708/iOS-Interview-Companion/README.md

 * Storyboards and Xib files can also suffer from duplication and become difficult to update.
 For example if all button's need to look identical and suddenly need a color change, then it can be a long/difficult process to do this across storyboards and xibs.

-* Programmatically constructing UIView's can be verbose and tedious, but it can allow for greater control and also easier separation and sharing of code.
+* Programmatically constructing `UIView`'s can be verbose and tedious, but it can allow for greater control and also easier separation and sharing of code.
 They can also be more easily unit tested.

-Most developers will propose a combination of all 3 where it makes sense to share code, then re-usable `UIViews` or `Xib` files.
+Most developers will propose a combination of all 3 where it makes sense to share code, then re-usable `UIView`'s or `Xib` files.